zenml-io/zenml/docs/book/mlops-stacks/annotators/annotators.md

 - **Samples generated for inference**: Your model will be making predictions on real-world data being passed in.
-If you store and label this data, you’ll gain a valuable set of data which you can use to compare your labels with what the model was prediction, another possible way to flag drifts of various kinds.
+If you store and label this data, you’ll gain a valuable set of data which you can use to compare your labels with what the model was predicting, another possible way to flag drifts of various kinds.
   This data can then (subject to privacy / user consent) be used in retraining or fine-tuning your model.
 - **Other ad hoc interventions**: You will probably have some kind of process to